How I got into Bodywork

 I had to take a few weeks off of working at the school.
 During this time, I thought deeply where I wanted to be putting my energy and how I wanted to make money.
 I decided to leave the school system and pursue a new direction.

 I healed shockingly quickly.
-I attribute this to rest, a healthy plant based diet, my mindfulness practice, and some skilled bodywork I received.
+I attribute this to rest, a healthy plant based diet, my mindfulness practice, and using massage as therapy.
 A good friend when shocked by my recovery told me this, "if you can do that to yourself, you can do that to other people."
 That was all I needed to hear to start taking the idea of massage school seriously.

 I became fascinated by touch and its ability to heal the body.
 Before the summer had ended, I started my own gardening business and signed up for massage school.